jtarchie/site/written/notes/2023-09-18-interview-questions.md

 # Interview Questions

+- Have you ever had to navigate a situation where you disagreed with a colleague or team member on a technical decision or project direction?
+How did you handle the conflict, and what was the outcome?

+  N/A

+- Technology evolves rapidly.
+How do you stay up-to-date with industry trends and new technologies, and how have you applied this knowledge to improve your work or team's processes?

+  N/A

 - What is the most technically challenging?

-- Reflect on a mistake or failure in your career.
-What did you learn from it, and how did you use that experience to improve your skills and decision-making in subsequent projects?

-  Cleaned-up Transcript:

   During interviews, I'm often asked about the most technically challenging problem I've tackled.
 Instead of viewing these challenges as singular large